dev-mush/jaims-py/docs/roadmap.md

 # Implementation Roadmap

-Here I track the next features and improvements that I plan to implement in the project.
+Here I keep track of the next features and improvements that I plan to implement in the project.
 Every contribution is welcome.

-## 🔜 Next - High Priority

-- Improve Docs
-- Add Logging
-- Add VLLM support
-- Improve Tests
-- Configure CI tests and deployment with Github Actions

-## 📅 Future - Medium Priority

-- Add config from yaml
+- Improved Docs: Setup a Doc Gen framework to publish internal docs trough CI

+- Improve Tests: Add more unit tests and integration tests for the various components

+- Improvew Logging: Add logging for warnings, errors, debug and info

-- Add config and run from .prompt file
+- Launch from YAML: Implement fast loading and invocation from YAML file

-- Improve image passing: remove simple str, should be either an Image.Image, an url or a b64 with mime
+- Implement CLI: Add a CLI interface to invoke tasks from command line.